solosage1/anyprice-oracle/EIP.md

   compatibility with EIP-5164 (which will likely use chain IDs too) and prevents misrouting.
 The spec should clearly state that chain IDs are part of the message signature to prevent replay of a message meant for one network on another.
 * **SHOULD:** Leverage EIP-712 for Off-Chain Signatures.
-If ERC-76xx allows or encourages any off-chain components (like a relayer network or oracle signers), it should adopt EIP-712 structured data signing for any signed payloads.
+If future extensions of ERC-76xx, or its use on non-OP Stack chains, allow or encourage any off-chain components (like a relayer network or oracle signers for alternative transport mechanisms), it should adopt EIP-712 structured data signing for any signed payloads.
 EIP-712 provides domain separation and a clear schema for signing data eips.ethereum.org
   ,